Concordium/concordium.github.io/source/mainnet/smart-contracts/onboarding-guide-solana-developers/overview.rst

 These accounts themselves are immutable, but programs stored in their data can modify data in accounts they own.

 Concordium, on the other hand, has a strict separation between user accounts and smart contracts.
-Both accounts and smart contracts have CCD balance associated with them.
+Both accounts and smart contracts have CCD balances associated with them.
 Moreover, smart contracts can have state -- structured data associated with the contract.
 Unlike Solana, this data can be updated directly only by the smart contract code it belongs to.
-The only way of interacting with contract state from outside is through the interface that the smart contract provides.
+The only way of interacting with the contract state from outside is through the interface that the smart contract provides.
 This interface consists of entrypoints.

-Another important difference is that transferring CCD to a non-existing account on Concordium will fail.
+Another important difference is that transferring CCD to a non-existing account or interacting with a non-existing smart contract address on Concordium will fail.

 .. _solana-programs: